pekkanikander/google-drive-personal-to-workspace-multiowner-migration/spike-4/README.md

 4) Open the page, authenticate, then **Load manifest + start**.
 Use two different Google accounts in two browser windows for concurrency observation.
 The app intentionally waits ~1.5s between claim/complete to make overlap visible.

 If the sheet is missing expected columns/sheets, the app stops immediately (no backoff/recovery).

+Alpha context: this spike aligns with the planned alpha constraints (move-only, SPA-only, Sheets coordination, manual temporary Shared Drive Manager grants, no cross-device resume).
+Refer to `docs/mvp-alpha-plan.md` for the current plan-of-record once drafted.